-Manufacturing agreements or Original Equipment Manufacturer (OEM) agreements are contracts providing for the terms and conditions of the relationship between one company, and a manufacturer which manufactures products to be distributed under the previous company's name and branding.
-Such relationship needs to be carefully managed with special consideration given to intellectual property issues.
+Manufacturing agreements or Original Equipment Manufacturer (OEM) agreements are contracts providing for the terms and conditions of the relationship between one company and a manufacturer, who is making products to be distributed under that company's name and branding.
+Such a relationship needs to be carefully managed with special consideration given to intellectual property issues.